ADR-projects/adr_Shell/README.md

    * Press `Win + R`, type `sysdm.cpl`
    * Go to **Advanced > Environment Variables**
    * Edit **Path** → Add `C:/Tools/`
-4. Open a new CMD prompt and run:
+4. Now you can open a new CMD prompt and run:

    ```bash
    <name-of-exe>